Fati899/ethereum-private-key-attack/README.md

 $ cat YOUR_YAML_FILE | docker run -i -p 80:8120 evilegg/ethereum-private-key-attack ./brute_force_app.py --addresses /dev/stdin
 ```

-6. You can also skip the animations:
+6. You can also skip the animations, but what fun is that?
 ```bash
 $ docker run evilegg/ethereum-private-key-attack ./brute_force_app.py --quiet
 ```